 Jeff Dickerson, the applicant was asked to come to the stand.
 He confirmed what was stated in the presentation.
-He also stated that within the last three years the tree house has not had an impact on external aesthetics of the neighborhood, and any was and has gained positive attraction from past guests as well as some media outlets.
+He also stated that within the last three years the tree house has not had an impact on external aesthetics of the neighborhood and has gained positive attraction from past guests as well as some media outlets.